tus/tus-js-client/README.md

 is currently only used and required if you supply a `Readable` stream as the file to upload.
 You may also use this to limit the position until which a file will be uploaded.
+* `overridePatchMethod = false`: a boolean indicating whether the `POST` method should be used instead of `PATCH` for transfering the chunks.
+This may be necessary if a browser or the server does not support latter one.
+In this case, a `POST` request will be made with the `X-HTTP-Method-Override: PATCH` header.
+The server must be able to detect it, and then handle the request as if `PATCH` would have been the method.

 ### new tus.Upload(file, options)